Ma-Marcinowski/Verificational-Model/README.md

     * IAM database:

-      * Whole databese as a test set of 1539 document images by 657 writers;
+      * Whole database as a test set of 1539 document images by 657 writers;

       * Custom soft criterion (excluded pairs of identical patches) - x image pairs (x positive and x negative instances).